Chowdhury-DSP/chowdsp_utils/README.md

 - Useful classes for modal signal processing.
 - Various classes for integer or non-integer resampling
   - Optionally depends on [libsamplerate](https://github.com/libsndfile/libsamplerate).
 User must link with libsamplerate externally, and define `CHOWDSP_USE_LIBSAMPLERATE=1`
-- Sources: "magic circle" sine wave oscillator, anti-aliased saw, triangle, and square wave oscillators, noise generator.
 - A few other useful processors.

 `chowdsp_eq` (GPLv3)
 - `EQBand`: A single EQ band.
 - `EQProcessor`: A collection of EQ bands.
-- `LinearPhaseEQ`: Constructs a linear phase EQ from a give prototype EQ.
+- `LinearPhaseEQ`: Constructs a linear phase EQ from a given prototype EQ.

 `chowdsp_filters` (GPLv3)
 - Basic first and second order filters (HPF/LPF/BPF, shelving filters, peaking filters, notch filters).
-- Some higher-order filters (Butterworth, Chebyshev (Type II), Elliptic).
+- Higher-order filters (Butterworth, Chebyshev (Type II), Elliptic).
 - `StateVariableFilter`: A modified version of `juce::dsp::StateVariableTPTFilter` with more filter types and better performance.
 - `ModFilterWrapper`: Turns any biquad filter into a State Variable Filter.
 - `FIRFilter`: An FIR filter with SIMD optimizations.